Robert Shipboy MacAdam: Death and legacy

 Robert MacAdam did not marry.
 He lived with his brother at 18 College Square East, Belfast, where he died on 3 January 1895.
 He was buried in Knockbreda churchyard.

 Although his friends did eventually create an annuity that allowed him to live in reasonable comfort, MacAdam's last years had been dogged by ill health and poverty.
 In 1894, the Townend Street foundry had been forced to close.
 In 1889, he sold an important collection of Irish manuscripts to the Irish antiquarian and Church of Ireland Bishop of Down, Connor and Dromore, William Reeves.
 In 1892, after Reeves's death, this collection was bought for the Royal Irish Academy by Maxwell Close and is still held by the Academy, under the name of "The Mac Adam and Reeves Collection".
 Other of his papers papers are held by the Belfast Central Library and the Public Records Office of Northern Ireland.

 In 1894, MacAdam endorsed and supported the revival of the Ulster Journal of Archaeology.
-Its editor, after an hiatus of thirty years, was Francis Joseph Bigger, a key figure in a new “northern revival” of the Irish language.
+Its editor, after an hiatus of thirty years, was Francis Joseph Bigger, a key figure in a new "northern revival" of the Irish language.
 The following year, shortly after MacAdam's death, this was given further impetus by the establishment of the first branch of the Gaelic League in Belfast.
 Even in the wake of Gladstone's Second Home Rule Bill, it was an initiative still able to straddle the city's political/sectarian divide.
-More than half of the its first committee were Protestants.
+More than half of its first committee were Protestants.

 Cultúrlann McAdam Ó Fiaich was founded in 1991 after the purchase of Broadway Presbyterian Church on Falls Road, Belfast.
 It is named after McAdam and 20th century Gaelic scholar Cardinal Tomás Ó Fiaich.